Pulkovo Airport: Terminal 1

 The current Pulkovo-1 terminal includes the new terminal and the old Soviet terminal that was re-constructed and fully converted into the departure area.

 Airlines and destinations

-Due to the impact of aviation in the 2022 Russian invasion of Ukraine, destinations to the European Union, United Kingdom, Australasia, North America, Switzerland, Singapore, Northeast Asia, Taiwan, Iceland, Hong Kong and Norway are suspended and banned until further notice.
+Due to the impact on aviation because of the 2022 Russian invasion of Ukraine, destinations to the European Union, United Kingdom, Switzerland, Iceland, Norway, North America, Australasia, Singapore, Northeast Asia and Taiwan are suspended until further notice.